At the big five banks in Canada, you will find that most of them advise their clients to invest in mutual fund products.

-As a former financial advisor at one of the largest investment firms in Canada, I have a few things to say that could help you make a more well-informed decision regarding financial advisors and mutual funds in Canada.
+As a former financial advisor at one of the largest investment firms in Canada, I have a few things to say that could shed some light on this issue.

 Are Mutual Fund Fees In Canada A Rip-Off?

 Canada’s mutual fund market boasts some of the highest fees among global mutual fund markets.
 A 2017 Morningstar report showed that Canada received the lowest score regarding investment fees and expenses from 25 different countries when it comes to mutual funds.

 It means that Canadian investors pay some of the highest investment fees compared to investors in developed countries elsewhere.

 The average 2017 Management Expense Ratio (MER) for equity mutual funds in Canada is 2.23%.
 It means that if you have a portfolio of $200,000, you could be paying $4,460 in fees each year to the fund manager.